Canto libre: Artwork

 Rubén Nouzeilles was in charge of the artistic direction.
 For the cover of the album "he insisted that the cover be the close-up of a rickety padlocked door, so that when the cover was opened a dove seemed to fly out of the interior."

 Release

 Canto libre was released in 1970 by Odeon.
 In Spain, it was released in 1978 by Movieplay, and by Fonomusic in 1986 and 1994.
 In 1981, it was released by Pläne in Germany, and in 1993, it was re-issued by Monitor Records label in Chile.

 Reception

-Australian newspaper The Sydney Morning Herald felt that the album "is a very bright piece of music usinu primitive folk music instruments of Latin America." arwulf arwulf wrote in AllMusic that "Jara sang beautifully, always expressing his thoughts and viewpoints with unflinching honesty, playing his guitar alone or surrounded by folk musicians from nations and cultures all over Latin America."
+Australian newspaper The Sydney Morning Herald felt that the album "is a very bright piece of music using primitive folk music instruments of Latin America." arwulf arwulf wrote in AllMusic that "Jara sang beautifully, always expressing his thoughts and viewpoints with unflinching honesty, playing his guitar alone or surrounded by folk musicians from nations and cultures all over Latin America."
 He also added that "Jara's egalitarian discipline of cultural solidarity is manifest at various points in this collection" and "Victor Jara's spirit transcends all language barriers.
 Like his voice and the instrumentation, the poetry is tremendously moving".